Topzle Topzle

 1932

 Fled from the USSR with her husband Vladimir V. Tchernavin and her son Andrei through Karelia to Finland and then to the United Kingdom.
 She and her son visited her husband in a gulag prison, before fleeing together.
-She wrote a book about their experience: Escape from the Soviets and her husband wrote another: I Speak For the Silent Prisoners of the Soviets.
+She wrote a book about their experience: Escape from the Soviets and her husband wrote another: I Speak For the Silent Prisoners of t

 George Gamow